 The cost of surgery involves several charges for the services provided.
-The total includes fees charged by your surgeon, the cost of surgical supplies, anesthesia, laboratory tests, and possible outpatient hospital charges, depending on where the surgery is performed.
+The total includes fees charged by your doctor, the cost of surgical supplies, anesthesia, laboratory tests, and outpatient hospital charges, depending on where the surgery is performed.
+Additional charges may include hand rehabilitation therapy after surgery.
 Depending on whether the cost of surgery is covered by an insurance plan, you will be responsible for necessary co-payments, deductibles, and charges not covered.
 The fees charged for this procedure do not include any potential future costs for additional procedures that you elect to have or require in order to revise, optimize, or complete your outcome.
-Additional costs may occur should complications develop from the surgery.
-Secondary surgery or hospital day-surgery charges involved with revision surgery will also be your responsibility.
+Additional costs may occur should complications develop from the injury or surgery.
+Secondary surgery or hospital day-surgery charges involved with revisionary surgery and hand rehabilitation.
+You may require more hand rehabilitation services than your insurance plan covers.
 In signing the consent for this surgery/procedure, you acknowledge that your have been informed about its risk and consequences and accept responsibility for the clinical decisions that were made along with the financial costs of all future treatments.